caseyjholmes/Centipedes/README.md

 There is now one mode for each software file set.
 No more easter eggs or hidden features.
 Each mode is stand alone face value.
 No menus or bugs.

-Stay tuned for new panels to match the firmware modes.
+Panels will be provided for each alternate software mode

 The first and updated software mode is NOW posted above on this page.
-The second, "Centipedes Voltage Controlled Matser Clock", is NOW available here:
+The second, "Centipedes Voltage Controlled Matser Clock" and its associated front panel, is NOW available here:
 https://github.com/caseyjholmes/Centipedes_Master_Clock

-The third mode, "Centipedes Voltage Controled Gate Crasher", is NOW available here:
+The third mode, "Centipedes Voltage Controled Gate Crasher" and its associated alternate front panel is NOW available here:
 https://github.com/caseyjholmes/Centipedes_Gate_Crasher

 The fourth mode, "Centipedes Voltage Controlled Clock Divider Multiplier" is SOON to be available here: